 35. University of the Incarnate Word

-Beginning on November 21, University of the Incarnate Word flips the switch and turns their campus into a spectacular exposition with nearly one million Christmas lights.
-This is one of the most anticipated holiday traditions in San Antonio, and visitors to the campus can enjoy this Christmas wonderland through January 6, 2016.
+Beginning on November 18 at 6:30pm, the University of the Incarnate Word flips the switch and turns their campus into a spectacular exposition with nearly one million Christmas lights.
+Light the Way is one of the most anticipated holiday traditions in San Antonio, and visitors to the campus can enjoy this Christmas wonderland through January 6, 2017.
 The campus will be illuminated nightly and will be open to the public and available for self-guided tours.
-Follow this event on social media using #LTW2015.

 34. Concordia College